 -- Funding for the XX Project is provided through the National Science Foundation (NSF Grant #######, PI: ______).
 This work was additionally supported by the Eunice Shriver Kennedy National Institute of Child Health and Human Development Population Research Infrastructure Program (NIH P2C HD044964, PI: Parrado) & the National Institute on Aging (NIH P30 AG012836, PIs: Kohler & Coe).

-An example to use when you are the recipient of a Pilot Grant, please see your award letter for are a few other examples and for relevant grant:
+Examples you could use when you are the recipient of a Pilot Grant, please see your award letter for are a few other examples and for the relevant grant(s):

--- Research reported in this publication was supported by the NICHD of the National Institutes of Health under award number P2C HD044964.
+-- MEDIUM LENGTH: Research reported in this publication was supported by the NICHD of the National Institutes of Health (NIH) under award number P2C HD044964.

-This paper received pilot funding from the Population Aging Reserach Center at the University of Pennsylvania, which is supported by the National Institute on Aging (NIH P30 AG012836).
+-- MEDIUM LENGTH: This paper received pilot funding from the Population Aging Research Center at the University of Pennsylvania, which is supported by the National Institute on Aging (NIH P30 AG012836).

 Two examples for use when you are an NICHD Trainee, where the T32 is the sole source of funding for at least one of the authors:

 -- This research received support from the Population Research Training Grant (NIH T32 HD007242, PI: Guillot) awarded to the Population Studies Center at the University of Pennsylvania by the National Institutes of Health’s (NIH)’s Eunice Kennedy Shriver National Institute of Child Health and Human Development.

 -- Trainee Name acknowledges receipt of NIH funding, T32 HD007242 (PI: Guillot), while working on this research.